Messner Mountain Museum: Firmian

 The centrepiece of the Messner Mountain Museum is based in Sigmundskron Castle near Bolzano, Italy, and addresses the subject of man's encounter with the mountains.
 The castle dates to the Late Middle Ages and houses the museum's headquarters, administration and event facilities.
 There is a rock theatre that seats 200 people.
 The museum was opened on 11 June 2006 after three years of restoration to the virtually ruined castle.

 The concept at MMM Firmian, as this hub of the museum is known, is based on three strands: the castle, the restoration and the exhibitions.
 The appearance of the castle has not been destroyed by modern alterations.
 The architect, Werner Tscholl, paid attention to the fact that the historical building had to retain its originality; for example, the new glass roof structures and pipes or cables of any kind are not visible from the outside.

-The MMM Firmian itself covers an area of 1,100 square metres.
+The MMM Firmian itself covers an area of 1100 m2.
 The theme of the museum is the history and art of mountaineering.
 Messner wants to show "what effect the mountain has on people". as well as giving an understanding of mountains and mountain peoples.
 He demonstrates this by means of pictures, sculptures, symbolic objects and memorabilia of various expeditions, which are portrayed as part of a tour through the castle.
 Messner also shows the history of alpinism and the impact of alpinism and tourism on nature and the environment.
 A separate exhibition on the history of the castle and the region is in a tower.